-Performing a BIOS update is a critical task and can damage your system if anything goes wrong.
+Performing a BIOS update is critical and can damage your system if anything goes wrong.
 Therefore, expert supervision is recommended.

 5. After the file is downloaded, double-click to run it.
 It might be due to any Windows Update Error like 0x8024a105.

-6. This updates your BIOS, and it would’ve solved the Windows 10 random restart error.
+6. This updates your BIOS and would’ve solved the Windows 10 random restart error.

 Method 3: Change the Power Options

-2. Click on the Change Plan Settings next to your current power plan.
+2. Click the Change Plan Settings next to your current power plan.

 4. Expand the Processor Power Management.